 Donald H. Gips is a Principal of Albright Stonebridge Group (ASG), where he brings a wealth of experience in international business, management, and diplomacy to clients across the firm.
 He leads the firm's Africa practice.

-Ambassador Gips served as the United States Ambassador to South Africa from July 2009 until January 2013.
-As Ambassador, he managed over 1,000 people from a dozen different government agencies and oversaw an annual budget of over $600 million.
+Ambassador Gips served as U.S. ambassador to South Africa from 2009 until 2013.
+As ambassador, he managed over 1,000 people from a dozen different government agencies and oversaw an annual budget of over $600 million.
 He was recognized for his efforts to promote improved relations with South Africa when the U.S. State Department chose him as the recipient of the 2010 Sue M. Cobb Award for Exemplary Diplomatic Service.

 Before being asked to be President Obama's personal representative to South Africa, Ambassador Gips served as Assistant to the President.
 He was a leader on the Presidential Transition Team and then served in the White House, where he ran the Office of Presidential Personnel, overseeing the selection of several thousand political appointments for the Obama Administration.
 He previously served in the White House during the Clinton administration, working as Chief Domestic Policy Advisor to Vice President Al Gore.

 From 1998-2008, Ambassador Gips was Group Vice President of Global Corporate Development for Level 3 Communications, where he served as Chief Strategy Officer and led the company's merger and acquisition efforts.
 He also served as Chief of the International Bureau at the Federal Communications Commission where he was responsible for WTO negotiations and spectrum policy.